chocolatey/docs/input/en-us/features/self-service-anywhere.md

 * Could be accessed anywhere - aside from open credentials being necessary right now, once that is adjusted in Chocolatey itself, this would allow you to get to the installation media from anywhere in the world if you chose to open it up that way.

 **Cons:**
-* Initial setup - it will take a moment to get this setup, but it can be done really fast if you already followed Chocolatey recommendations on using Nexus, Artifactory, or ProGet for your repository needs.
+* Initial setup - it will take a moment to get this setup, but it can be done really fast if you already followed Chocolatey recommendations on using Nexus, Artifactory, ProGet, or Cloudsmith for your repository needs.
 * No credentials on binary/raw repository - The Chocolatey built-in functions like `Get-ChocolateyWebFile` don't have the ability to directly pass credentials yet.
 * Requires a local download - if the installation media is big enough, you may prefer installing from a network share and not want to download the components first to each machine.